-I finally visited on April 27th 2021.
+I finally visited on April 27th 2021 (and update on March 8th 2022 – I have been several times since).
 If you follow my Instagram, you may have seen my recent post about falling in love with my “plan C”.
 This was my “plan C” on the 27th when I was too late to visit my “plan A” location and “plan B” was a disappointment.
 Plan B was the moss phlox at Honjo’s Marigold Hill.
 However, the moss phlox there were really early this year and had already finished blooming by April 27th.
 I wasn’t expecting much when I headed to Green Kingdom as the back up to the back up.
 So I was particularly delighted by how beautiful it is and I fell hard and fast in love with this gem of an off the tourist trail location.

 - Flower gardens (please see next paragraph)

 - “Fukaya Mura” where there is currently koinobori (carp streamers) flying

 - Vegetable patch

 - Japan Bird House – a bird house shop

 - Photo props

 - Facilities – rest areas (tables and chairs), toilets with baby changing area, vending machines, smoking area

 The center has several gardens.
 Each is slightly different.
 They include, but are not limited to:

 - A really beautiful Plum Blossom grove